Studies Suggest Robotic Surgery Is Effective in Bladder Cancer Treatment

 - sparing of delicate and vital nerve and muscle tissues in the operative area

-- minimal blood loss
+- minimized risk of blood loss